SidneyJB/texas-pllc/memory-bank/progress.md

 - ✅ CTA click tracking
 - ✅ Privacy-compliant implementation

+### Checkout & Branding
+- ✅ Checkout page created (`/checkout`) with profession parameter support
+- ✅ Spiffy.co embed placeholder ready for integration
+- ✅ Order summary sidebar with pricing and trust signals
+- ✅ Branding finalized: "Texas PLLC Formation" as service name, "Incaroo" as business entity
+- ✅ Footer shows Incaroo as umbrella company
+- ✅ All metadata and schema markup updated with correct branding
+- ✅ Refund policy: Satisfaction guarantee (refunds only if we make an error)
+- ✅ Pricing tiers: Complete ($749) and Premium ($949) only

 ## What's Left to Build

 ### Phase 1: Foundation (Weeks 1-2)